-How much resin do I need?
+How much resin do I need to fill my mould?

-We have added the volume to each of our mould to the product description.
+To make life simple, we have added the volume to each of our mould to the product description.

 Alternatively you can download our volume list HERE